 Tuesday, November 13, 2007

-Whidbey Island, WA - Pit bull advocates frequently claim, "By World War I, the pit bull terrier had become the most popular dog in America."
+Whidbey Island, WA - Pit bull advocates often claim, "By World War I, the pit bull terrier had become the most popular dog in America."
 The source of this claim, however, is never cited.
-Last year, the publication Animal People decided to test this claim.
-By searching the classified dogs-for-sale ads between 1900-1950 on NewspaperArchive, they discovered the most popular breeds of this time period: Huskies and St. Bernards.
+Last year, the publication Animal People (pg 6) decided to test this claim.
+By searching the classified dogs-for-sale ads between 1900-1950 on NewspaperArchive, they discovered the most popular breeds of this period: Huskies and St. Bernards.
 Of the 34 breeds searched, pit bulls ranked 25th.

 The exercise was skewed toward finding more pit bulls rather than fewer, since multiple searches were run to try to find pit bulls under a variety of different names; since searches were not run on every recognized dog breed; since not all mentions of huskies and St. Bernards were returned; and since several always rare breeds such as Basenjis were included in the sample, to establish a lower end benchmark for comparison with the most popular breeds and breed types."